 Sow Directly for early spring cropping (April-May harvests)

 - broad bean & hardy peas.
-Protect young plants with cloches in extended periods of frost or snow.
+Protect young plants with cloches or horticultural fleece in extended periods of frost or snow.

 - onions & shallot